Hay'at Tahrir al-Sham: Ideology and governance

+Governance

+Despite being a conservative Islamist political organization, HTS was not socially draconian or extremist in its interpretation of Islamic governance.
+In contrast to organizations like the more hardline Taliban or extremist Islamic State, HTS did not impose the harsher aspects and interpretations of Sharia over the populations of the regions it governed.
+Taxation in HTS-controlled areas was minimized due to high poverty levels and fear of antagonizing locals to its rule.
+The organization generally avoided interfering in the lives of women.
+It did not compel the use hijabs/niqabs or discourage women's access to education.
+In 2020, the organization allowed the formation of volunteer religious police but dismantled it within months, stating the concept had no place in a modern state.
+The organization was quick to respond to pressure from the local population to change course on policy or rhetoric to avoid public backlashes.
+The generally lenient approach adopted by HTS was the result of years of internal restructuring that left the group with an uncontested leadership that had adopted a pragmatic outlook.

-Educational curricula of Tahrir al-Sham teaches the Shafi'ite school, the predominant mad'hab in Syria, and emphasizes the importance of the four traditional schools of law for ensuring Muslim unity.
-In theology, Tahrir al-Sham officially follows the Athari school, while also allowing Ash'arite scholarship in educational institutes and co-operating with mosques run by Ash'ari Imams.
-As it consolidated power over the course of time, it also reduced its policy of moral policing, arguing that such duties were the role of "relevant ministries of the SSG".
-Commenting on the changes since 2020, a female Islamist activist campaigning for women's issues stated: “Pressure on individual behaviour fell with the creation of HTS..
+HTS largely refrained from controlling sectors of governance like education and health.
+After consolidating administrative control in Idlib, the organization allowed the preexisting Education Directorate to continue its operations.
+The curricula adopted in schools under HTS control are a mix of UNICEF and Syrian government textbooks (omitting glorification of the Ba'ath Party and the Al-Assad family).
+Educational curricula of Tahrir al-Sham teach the Shafi'i school, the predominant madhab in Syria, and emphasize the importance of the four traditional schools of law in ensuring Muslim unity.
+In theology, Tahrir al-Sham officially follows the Athari school while also allowing Ash'arite scholarship in educational institutes and co-operating with mosques run by Ash'ari imamss.
+As it consolidated power over time, it also reduced its policy of moral policing, arguing that such duties were the role of "relevant ministries of the SSG".
+Commenting on the changes since 2020, a female Islamist activist campaigning for women's issues stated:Pressure on individual behaviour fell with the creation of HTS.
 Before, it would have been inconceivable to imagine that women could talk about politics like this.
 The pressure to wear the full veil (niqab) has also diminished... this situation is new.
 All the women wore the full veil after the liberation of Idlib.
-The current transformation exasperates religious hardliners, but more pressure cannot be exerted on society or it might get out of control."
+The current transformation exasperates religious hardliners, but more pressure cannot be exerted on society, or it might get out of control.